-The reason why some dogs do this is, not because they are greedy little dragons who like to hoard things, but because they do not feel comfortable with whoever is approaching them.
+The reason why some dogs do this is not that they are greedy little dragons who like to hoard things but because they do not feel comfortable with whoever is approaching them.
 It is not a display of dominance but one of fear.

 They get defensive because they believe that the human who is nearing them wants to take something good away.

-By training the dog to let this possessiveness go, not only do you prevent future violent outbursts that can harm you or a family member, but you also strengthen the trust between you and your dog.
+By training the dog to let this possessive aggression go, not only do you prevent future violent outbursts that can harm you or a family member, but you also strengthen the trust between you and your dog.

-To put it in dog terms: if I stop growling and let the bone go when my human tells me, my human will give me treat, which is more valuable than bone.
-From now on, I will not growl and I will let the bone go when my human tells me so I can get more treats!
+To put it in dog terms: if I stop growling and let the bone go when my human tells me, my human will give me a treat, which is more valuable than a bone.
+From now on, I will not growl, and I will let the bone go when my human tells me so I can get more treats!

 You can commence this behavioral pattern by training them with items they don’t pay much attention to or items they don’t consider valuable enough to get possessive over.